Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Introduction

 Despite the success of DNN models, their intrinsic structure makes them hard to interpret.
 This challenges their real-world applicability in high-stake fields such as medicine.
-Although many practices in medicine are still not purely evidence-based, the risk posed by faulty algorithms is exponentially higher than that of doctor–patient interactions \cite{exponential_risk}.
+Although many practices in medicine are still not purely evidence-based, the risk posed by faulty algorithms is exponentially higher than that of doctor–patient interactions \citep{exponential_risk}.
 Thus, it has been recognised that the working principles of complex learning algorithms need to be made transparent if such algorithms are to be used on critical human data.
-The General Data Protection Regulation of the European Union (GDPR, Article 15), for example, states that patients have the right to receive meaningful information about how decisions are achieved based on their data, including decisions made based on artificial intelligence algorithms, such as DNNs \cite{GDPR0218}.
+The General Data Protection Regulation of the European Union (GDPR, Article 15), for example, states that patients have the right to receive meaningful information about how decisions are achieved based on their data, including decisions made based on artificial intelligence algorithms, such as DNNs \citep{GDPR0218}.

-The field of `explainable artificial intelligence' (XAI) originated to address this need.
-Several XAI methods seek to deliver `post-hoc explanations', where explanations are obtained after a model has been trained and applied to a test input.
-The outcome of such methods is often a so-called heat map, which assigns `importance' scores to the input features.
-However, despite the popularity of various XAI methods -- accumulating thousands of citations within a few years -- their theoretical underpinnings are far from established.
-Most importantly, there is no agreed upon definition of what explainability means or what XAI methods are supposed to deliver \cite{lim2}.
-Consequently, little quantitative empirical validation of XAI methods \cite{lim3} exists.
-The lack of robust quantitative criteria to benchmark XAI methods against ground-truth data is problematic and speaks against their use in critical domains.
-It also means that, when highly unstable results for identical inputs occur, it is impossible to judge which one is more accurate.
+The field of `explainable artificial intelligence' (XAI) arose to address this need.
+A popular class of XAI methods seek to deliver so-called local post-hoc explanations, which are derived from a trained model's output on a test input.
+These methods can be either specific to a particular architecture or type of ML model or model-agnostic, where explanations can be produced for a large variety of model architectures.
+The outcome of such methods is often a so-called heat map, which assigns an `importance' score to each input feature.
+However, despite the popularity of XAI methods, their theoretical underpinnings are far from established.
+Most importantly, there is no agreed upon definition of what explainability means or what XAI methods are supposed to deliver \citep{lim2}.
+Consequently, little quantitative empirical validation of XAI methods exists \citep{lim3}.
+This limits the utility of XAI methods for quality control purposes in critical domains such as medicine.